Rahataah/AI-Paraphraser/README.md

 ## 🌟 Whimsical Features

 - **Discombobulation Engine**: Turns your eloquent prose into wackadoodle word salad!
-- **Flummoxification Slider**: Choose up to 5 different flavors of linguistic nonsense!
 - **Kerfuffle-Free Interface**: So simple, even your pet rock could use it!

 ## 🚀 How to Use This Malarkey